smar377/kubernetes/README.md

 # Kubernetes

+**Disclaimer:** This repo was created in order to keep track of all my personal notes while studying and experimenting with Kubernetes.
+This includes my journey throughout various online Kubernetes courses and the labs they come with them.

 ## Definition

 Kubernetes is an open-source container orchestration system for automating software deployment, scaling, and management.
-Google originally designed Kubernetes, but the Cloud Native Computing Foundation now maintains the project [Kubernetes | Wiki](https://en.wikipedia.org/wiki/Kubernetes).
+Google originally designed Kubernetes, but the Cloud Native Computing Foundation now maintains the project [(Kubernetes | Wiki)](https://en.wikipedia.org/wiki/Kubernetes).

 ## History